marcomc/vagrantify/README.md

 cd ~/vms/centos64/vagrant
 git clone https://github.com/marcomc/vagrantme.git
 ```
-#Vagrantfile for Centos vm
+#Vagrantfile for Centos virtual machine
-After initialising the folder tor the vagrant vm, add the following lines to the 'Vagrantfile' configuration:
+After initialising the folder tor the vagrant virtual machine, add the following lines to the 'Vagrantfile' configuration:
 ```
   # Create a forwarded port mapping which allows access to a specific port
   # within the machine from a port on the host machine.
 In the example below,